maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 ## Use Guide

-This code was written in Python 3.11.4, and uses the following packages:
+This code was written using Python 3.11.4, and requires the following packages:

 - tensorflow
 - numpy